Marriage outside Canada

-In some countries, a husband can lawfully impose travel restrictions on his wife and children, preventing their return to Canada.
+In some countries, a husband can lawfully impose travel restrictions on his wife and children and preventing them from returning to Canada.
 Local laws may also allow him to retain the woman’s passport and assets, even if the two are divorced.

-For more information, consult our Country Advice and Advisories or the destination country’s embassy or consulate in Canada, or refer to our booklet International Child Abduction: A Manual for Parents.
+For more information, see our Travel Advice and Advisories or the destination country’s embassy, high commission or consulate in Canada, or read our booklet International Child Abductions: A guide for affected parents.

 - Date modified: